Why Travel Agency Choosing Online Travel Portal?

 You can also use technology to your benefit.

-To construct a new platform, hire a company that specialises in travel portal development in India.
+To construct a new platform, hire a company that specializes in travel portal development in India.

 Provide travellers with the most up-to-date and value-added services.

-The travel agency industry is currently expanding, but it will face competition from online travel agencies (OTAs) and start-ups.
+The travel agency business is currently expanding, but it will face competition from online travel agencies (OTAs) and start-ups.

 If you are not proactive, the edge may be lost.

 The Number of Mobile Travel Retailers is Increasing